varshinivij/Olaf/backend/README.md

 ## Introduction

-This repository contains the code for Firebase Cloud Functions implemented in Python for the Twocube project.
+This repository contains the code for Firebase Cloud Functions implemented in Python for the olaf project.
 Firebase Cloud Functions are used to execute backend code in response to events triggered by Firebase features and HTTPS requests.

-This README demonstrates how to set up and deploy Python-based Firebase Cloud Functions for the Twocube project.
+This README demonstrates how to set up and deploy Python-based Firebase Cloud Functions for the olaf project.
 It also includes the engineering ideas behind our architecture as well as an illustrative flowchart, providing clarity on how agents, routers, and pipes integrate and how an API request flows through the system.
 The project folder structure is also outlined here.

 ---